Apple-supaporn/project4-dog-and-cat-adoption/README.md

 ## Getting Started
 To access the deployed version of Woof and Whiskers Adoption platform, simply click on the following link: [Woof and Whiskers Adoption](https://dogandcat-adoption-c23fc9844c3a.herokuapp.com/)

-Project Planning :- If you're interested in learning more about the planning and development process of this application, you can check out my [Trello board](https://trello.com/b/bSekNsA8/dog-and-cat-adoption-python-project)
+Project Planning :- If you're interested in learning more about the planning and development process of this application which included User stories, Wireframes and Entity Relationship Diagrams(ERD), you can check out my [Trello board](https://trello.com/b/bSekNsA8/dog-and-cat-adoption-python-project)

 ## Installation steps for the app and dependencies
 #### Clone the Repository: